Cathy

 Cathy is an American gag-a-day comic strip, drawn by Cathy Guisewite from 1976 until 2010.
-The comic follows Cathy, a woman who struggles through the "four basic guilt groups" of life—food, love, family, and work.
+The comic follows Cathy, a woman who struggles through the "four basic guilt groups" of life: food, love, family, and work.
 The strip gently pokes fun at the lives and foibles of modern women.
-The strip's debut was on November 22, 1976, and appeared in over 1,400 newspapers at its peak.
+The strip's debut was on November 22, 1976, and it appeared in over 1,400 newspapers at its peak.
 The strips have been compiled into more than 20 books.
 Three television specials were also created.
 Guisewite received the National Cartoonists Society Reuben Award in 1992 for the strip.

 History

 Initially, the strip was based largely on Guisewite's own life as a single woman.
 "The syndicate felt it would make the strip more relatable if the character's name and my name were the same," Guisewite said in an interview.
 "They felt it would make it a more personal strip, and would help people know it was a real woman who was going through these things.
 I hated the idea of calling it 'Cathy'.
-Guisewite had Cathy's longtime boyfriend, Irving, propose on Valentine's Day 2004.
+Guisewite had Cathy's long-time boyfriend, Irving, propose on Valentine's Day 2004.
 The two characters married in the February 5, 2005 strip.
 That same year, Cathy appeared in the 75th anniversary party of Blondie and Dagwood.

 On August 11, 2010, Cathy Guisewite announced the decision to end the run of Cathy.
-On October 3, 2010, the final strip ran with the revelation that Cathy is pregnant with a girl.
+On October 3, 2010, the final strip ran with the revelation that Cathy was pregnant with a girl.

 On June 1, 2020, Cathy Commiserations, a single-panel cartoon, began on GoComics.
 The earliest entry was dated March 20, 2018.
 The series paused May 9, 2021, but resumed on October 29, 2021.